 (b) Any district court judge shall have the authority to issue nonsecure custody orders pursuant to G.S.
 7B-503.
 G.S.
 7B-503, once the action is commenced with the filing of a juvenile petition under G.S.
 7B-405.
 The chief district court judge may delegate the court's authority to persons other than district court judges any magistrate by administrative order which shall be filed in the office of the clerk of superior court.
 The administrative order shall specify which persons shall be contacted for approval of a nonsecure custody order pursuant to G.S.
 7B-503.
-Each county shall have available at all times a judge or delegated magistrate with whom the department may file a juvenile petition in order to seek nonsecure custody of a juvenile or juveniles."
+Each county shall have available at all times a judge or delegated magistrate with whom the department may request nonsecure custody of a juvenile or juveniles."